graphery/grapper-doc/src/guide/starter/composer.md

 # Grapper View

-Graphane is based on the custom tag `<grapper-view></grapper-view>`.
+Grapper is based on the custom tag `<grapper-view></grapper-view>`.
-This web component is the main element of Graphane and everything happens inside it.
+This web component is the main element of Grapper and everything happens inside it.
 We will include the other elements in a nested way.

 <ClientOnly>